DTDevelop/2D_roguelike/Action_log.md

     Write MovingObject.cs in Atom to inherit in Player and Enemy Objects
     Debug MovingObject.cs in Atom using Unity Console
     Write Wall.cs in Atom for Destructible Walls
     Create conditional animation transition triggers for player in Unity
+    Write Player.cs in Atom for controlling input and other basic interactions
+    Debug scripts in Atom using Unity Console